buildsofavi/Supply-Chain-Analytics-PowerBI/README.md

 **Avinash Kamath**

+📍 MSc Automotive Engineering – Loughborough University

-GitHub: **buildsofavi**
+🔗 GitHub: **buildsofavi**

 ---

-## ⭐ If you found this project interesting, feel free to explore the repository and connect with me.
+## Disclaimer

+This project was developed as a personal portfolio project using a **simulated supply chain dataset**.
+The business scenario is inspired by real-world supply chain operations in the medical device manufacturing industry and is intended solely to demonstrate Business Intelligence, data modeling, and Power BI dashboard development skills.